sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

      be performed on a release build.
 This notably includes RELTEST-T01, which is testing the update to ensure backward compatibility has been preserved.

-11. Within the Xcode organizer, validate and distribute/submit the archive for the App Store.
+2. Within the Xcode organizer, validate and distribute/submit the archive for the App Store.

+## Test with the Release Build

-13. From the archive released build, create an IPA for final testing.
+1. From the archive released build, create an IPA for final testing.

   1. In the Organizer, select the archive, and press the "Distribute..." button.
   2. Select the "Save for Enterprise or Ad-hoc deployment" option.
   3. Sign with the Development certificate.
   4. Save in the folder /Users/sroehling/Development/ReleasedAppIPAs with a name like "FutureBudget-1.0.RC1".

-14. Test with the release build.
+2. Test the release build on a device

   1. Add the final testing IPA created above to iTunes.
 This is done with the "File->Add to Library..." command within iTunes, and selecting the appropriate IPA file.
   2. Install on the device via iTunes.
 This will replicate how the app will be installed from the App store.
 After adding the IPA to the library.
 This is done by re-synching the device with iTunes (e.g., via the "Apply" button).
   3. Perform the manual UI testing steps as described above.

-15. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"): e.g.:
+3. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"): e.g.:

     cd /Users/sroehling/Development/Workspace/Retirement\ Simulator
 	git tag -a v1.0.RC1 -m "Version 1.0.RC1 submitted for approval"

-16. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.7 and 1.0.RC1): e.g.:
+4. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.7 and 1.0.RC1): e.g.:

     cd /Users/sroehling/Development/Workspace/ResultraGenericLib
 	git tag -a v1.7 -m "Version build into FutureBudget 1.0.RC1"

+## Backup the Source Code and Archive

-17. Create an off-site backup of the current source code tree, including library code.
+1. Create an off-site backup of the current source code tree, including library code.

-18. Create an off-site backup of the archives used to build the project.
+2. Create an off-site backup of the archives used to build the project.

+## After App Has Been Approved

+After the app has been approved for sale in Apple's app store, tag the project's git repository again with a "golden master" tag, such as "v1.0.GM", signifying this is a released version.